webpack/security-wg/docs/threat-model.md

 5. **Explicitly configured network resources**
    Any outbound fetches/proxies that the developer *intentionally* configures in dev tooling (e.g., `devServer.proxy`) are considered trusted choices made by the developer.

-6. **Privileges of the executing user**
-   Whatever the invoking user can access (files, sockets, processes) is inherited by the build and thus by code it executes.

 ## Examples of Vulnerabilities (in scope)